vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 In the above example, we convert our Python for-loop into `jax.lax.fori_loop`.
 This takes arguments for the (integer) start and end of the for loop range, as well as the function to execute in the body and the starting input value.
-The return value of `body_fun` must be the same type as `init_val` and the same across all iterations.
-In addition, the input the `body_fun` also takes the current loop index.
+The return value of `body_fun` must be the same type and shape as `init_val` and the same type and shape across all iterations.
+In addition, the input to `body_fun` also takes the current loop index.

 Taking a look at the `jaxpr`, we can see the massive unrolling of operations has been replaced with a much more compact version, using the `scan` primitive.
-This essentially executes the `body_fun` and fixed number of times, carrying state from one iteration to the next. `scan` compiles `body_fun` and hence needs a fixed input shape.
+This essentially executes the `body_fun` and fixed number of times, carrying state from one iteration to the next. `scan` compiles `body_fun` (like `jax.jit` does) and hence needs a fixed input and output shape.

-> If the number of loops was not static, then we would see a while loop
-> primitive instead!
-There is no primitive of for loop, it is just implemented
-> in terms of `scan` or a while loop.
+> If the number of loops was not static, then we would see a while loop primitive instead!
+There is no for-loop primitive, it is just implemented in terms of `scan` or `while`.

 Let's compiled our less stupid function `less_stupid_fn` and see if we get the same code out.
 Even with our fancy primitive functions, XLA should optimise the